sharmaeklavya2/theoremdep-source/includes/packing/1d/karmarkar-karp.md

 ### Running time and total cost

 There are $O(\lg(\Size(I))) \subseteq O(\lg(n))$ iterations
-and each iteration takes polynomial time, since harmonic grouping, next-fit and solving the config LP can be done in polynomial time.
+and each iteration takes polynomial time, since harmonic grouping, Next-Fit and solving the config LP can be done in polynomial time.

 The cost of packing in the base case ($\Size(I) < 10$) is at most 21.